openmrs/openmrs-contrib-ansible-docker-compose/README.md

   - Add a README file.
   - Add healthchecks to all docker containers.
   (use docker 1.12+ and docker-compose 1.10+ to have this feature).
+  - Add a 'restart: always' to your docker containers, otherwise they won't be started when the host is restarted.
   - Expose the port which should be called from the web interface.
   - If you want to persist docker volumes between deployments, make sure to create a `deploy.env` file with the following content: